AmoebeLabs/material3-themes-manual/docs/examples/introduction.md

 ---
 template: main.html
+title: Introducing 22 Example Themes
+description: 22 Example themes.
+10 themes are created with the 'Dynamic' feature of the Figma Material Theme Builder and 12 using the 'Custom' color function.
+tags:
-title: Examples Introduction
+  - Examples
 ---
 #Introducing 22 Example themes
-I've created several sample themes to give you an idea of ​​the looks & possibilities:
+I've created several sample themes based on the [Material 3 concepts][Material 3 Home Assistant concepts] and [Material 3 implementation][Material 3 Home Assistant implementation] to give you an idea of ​​the looks & possibilities:

 - 10 themes are created with the 'Dynamic' feature of the Figma Material Theme Builder, which uses an image to determine the colors.
 - The other 12 themes are created using the 'Custom' function of the Figma Material Theme Builder, where I specified the primary color.
 I used the rainbow colors from the website [CIElab.io][cielab-io-url]: red, volcano, orange, gold, yellow, lime, green, cyan, blue, geek blue, purple, and magenta.